TheOneandOnlyJakfrost/ICMWO19011/Control-Diagrams/SystemDiagrams.md

 - Faulted

 These are the attainable states of the Saw.
-In the case of the ***Disabled*** state, it is a state that requires Operator input to transitio out of.
+In the case of the ***Disabled*** state, it is a state that requires Operator input to transition out of.
 The operator input will be in the form of one or both of the following.

 - Control Power On by resetting the MCR (Emergency Stop PB)